bxjx/gramophone/README.md

 ### gramophone.transformStream([options])

 Returns a through stream that reads in the stream and emits keywords for each data read.
-By default it assumes that each data read in a string.
-Alternatively the stream can read and write to objects properties.
+By default, it assumes that each data read in a string.
+Alternatively the stream can read and write to objects.
 To read the text from an object property, specify the `from` option.
 If you want to write the keywords back to the object, also specify the `to` option.